Skip to main content

 • Music & melodic sounds

-• Premium sci-fi sounds
+• Sci-fi sounds

-• Model S Premium Tips
+• Model S Sound Tips

 • Speaker Quality: Take advantage of the Model S dual speakers with stereo sounds

-• Frequency Range: The Model S handles bass better than other models—fuller sounds work well
+• Frequency Range: The Model S handles bass better than other models, fuller sounds work well

 • Troubleshooting